stratpoint-daniel-eullo/kafka-training/CONTAINER-FIRST-SUMMARY.md

 # 🐳 Container-First Kafka Training - Complete Overview

+> **Both Tracks:** Container infrastructure supports both Data Engineer and Java Developer tracks.
+This guide shows examples for both.

 ## ✅ What Makes This Training "Container-First"

 This Kafka training is now **production-ready** and **container-first**, designed specifically for modern data engineers who work with containers daily.
+Containers work for both pure Kafka applications and Spring Boot applications.

 ---